Bobby Pittman

-Bobby J. Pittman Jr. served as the Special Assistant to the President and Senior Director for African Affairs from 2006 to 2009.
-In that capacity, he was the lead advisor to the National Security Advisor and the President on Africa issues.
+Bobby J. Pittman Jr. is an American economist who served as the Special Assistant to President George W. Bush and Senior Director for African Affairs at White House from 2006 to 2009.
+In that capacity, he was the lead advisor to National Security Advisor Stephen Hadley and President Bush on Africa issues.
 He also served as the President's Africa Personal Representative (APR) to the G8.
-During his tenure, Mr. Pittman was part of a White House team which oversaw the design and execution of key initiatives such as the Africa Financial Sector Initiative, President's Malaria Initiative (PMI), President’s Emergency Plan for Aids Relief (PEPFAR), Africa Education Initiative, and Millennium Challenge Account (MCA).
+During his tenure, Pittman was part of a White House team which oversaw the design and execution of key initiatives such as the Africa Financial Sector Initiative, President's Malaria Initiative (PMI), President's Emergency Plan for AIDS Relief (PEPFAR), Africa Education Initiative, and Millennium Challenge Account (MCA).

 Education

 Pittman graduated summa cum laude from Florida State University with a Bachelor of Science; he studied economics, computer science, and mathematics.
 He received a Master of Arts in economics from the University of Chicago, where he also did doctoral work in applied economics.

 Career

 Pittman began his career as an analyst with the Central Intelligence Agency.
 In 2002, he was appointed as Director for African Affairs at the National Security Council.
 In this position, he helped plan and advise the White House on the 2003 U.S. intervention in Liberia, was a member of the working group that designed the Millennium Challenge Account initiative and assisted in organizing the U.S.-Africa Trade and Economic Cooperation Forum (African Growth and Opportunity Act Forum).